iobroker-bot-orga/announcements/templates/materialize-Design-testing.md

-Compatibility check and testing for Responsive Design
+Compatibility check and testing for Responsive Design (materialize)

 ### Notification from ioBroker Check and Service Bot
 Dear Adapter developer,